Brexit ### Latest update: 19.02.2018

 According to the information provided by HM Government the status of this issue is at the moment as follows:

-People who won’t have been here for 5 years when we leave, but arrive here by 29 March 2019, will be able to apply for permission to stay on until they reach the 5-year threshold.
+People who arrive by 29 March 2019, but won’t have been living here lawfully for 5 years when we leave the EU, will be able to apply to stay until they have reached the 5-year threshold.
 They can then also apply for settled status.

 Finland in Bristol would like to emphasise that the information here is based on the information disclosed on the page linked above.
 We do not have any further information in regards to Brexit and we do not take responsibility of possible changes to the information given here.